Decoding Kernel Responses in Solidity

 We have to observe the response data type when it does not come back with null value.

-Let's hypothetically say that this kernel ABC can give us either string value or null value.
+Let's hypothetically say that kernel ABC can give us either a string value or null value.

 This means that the response can be either "null" or "string".

-The decoding part in Solidity smart contract would have to be string.
+The decoding part in the Solidity smart contract would have to be string.

-When it comes to simple responses from off-chain kernels such as in the below code snippet, KRNL nodes can also handle and send them to the Solidity smart contract.
+When it comes to simple responses from off-chain kernels, such as in the code snippet below, KRNL nodes can also handle and send them to the Solidity smart contract.

-Fundamentally, this is a rare case from calling a request to an API, but it does not mean that it cannot happen.
+Fundamentally, this is a rare incident that may take place when calling a request to an API, but it does not mean that it cannot happen.

-In the code-base of KRNL node, it will handle these types of responses similar to the object responses.
+The code-base of the KRNL node will handle these types of responses similar to the object responses.

-What this means is the during the decoding part in Solidity smart contract would be straightforward.
+The decoding part of a Solidity smart contract should be straightforward.

-The reason why the node can handle the simple responses, like in this scenario, is not because it automatically happens but because our team already handle this type of responses.
+The reason why the node can handle the simple responses, like in this scenario, is not because it happens automatically, but because our team has already handled this type of response.